The Molecular Cloud Lifecycle I: Constraining H2 formation and dissociation rates with observations: Numerical Method

 We generate synthetic maps of H$_2$ line emission, formation rate, and dissociation rate using the SILCC-Zoom simulations \citep{Seifried2017}.
 These are high-resolution zoom-in runs derived from the SILCC simulation suite \citep{Walch2015b, Girichidis2015a}.
 The SILCC simulation suite is a set of magnetohydrodynamical models of the chemical and thermal state of the ISM and the formation of stars in realistic galactic environments.
 The SILCC simulations have a stratified-box geometry.
 They include self-gravity as well as a background potential for the Galactic disk.
 Each simulation follows the thermal evolution of the gas and dust, including photoelectric heating by dust, cosmic-ray ionization heating, and radiative cooling through various atoms ions, and molecules.
 The chemistry of the ISM is modeled using an ``on-the-fly" time-dependent network for hydrogen and carbon chemistry, tracking the evolution of the chemical abundances of free electrons, O, H$^+$, H, H$_2$, C$^+$, and CO.
 The simulation models H-H$_2$ chemistry, encompassing H$2$ formation on dust, photodissociation, photoionization, and cosmic-ray ionization.
 It also accounts for the attenuation of non-ionizing LW radiation through dust absorption ($f_{\rm dust}$) and H$_2$ self-shielding ($f_{\rm H_2, shield}$).
 These attenuation factors, as represented in Eq.~\ref{eq: D}, are calculated using the TreeRay algorithm \citep{Wunsch2018}, which considers radiation propagating along multiple directions for each cell.

-The SILCC-Zoom simulations focus on high-resolution modeling of MC formation and evolution within realistic ISM environments.
-Initially, turbulence is driven throughout the volume by injecting supernovae at a resolution of 4 pc.
-Subsequently, in selected regions where molecular clouds are anticipated to form, the resolution is enhanced to 0.12 pc, allowing for detailed study of cloud dynamics.
-For more details, see \citet{Walch2015b, Girichidis2015a,Seifried2017}.
+The SILCC-Zoom simulations enhance the base SILCC framework by implementing adaptive mesh refinement, where regions of impending molecular cloud formation are resolved down to 0.12 pc scales, compared to the base 4 pc resolution used for driving turbulence through supernova injection.
 The specific zoom-in run used herein is the ``MC1-MHD" simulation, a simulation which contains an initial magnetic field with a strength of 3~$\mu$G, described first in detail in \citet[][]{Seifried2019,Seifried2020}.

 In this paper, we evaluate the reliability of using H$_2$ emission lines in combination with gas column densities to trace H$_2$ formation and dissociation rates.
 Specifically, we investigate whether the method described in \S \ref{sub: H2 formation dissociation - obs} can accurately identify regions that deviate from CSS.
-For our analysis, we focus on a snapshot taken at a relatively early stage of the simulation, 3 Myr after initiating the zoom-in procedure, before the onset of star formation.
+For our analysis, we focus on a snapshot taken at 3 Myr after initiating the zoom-in procedure.
+No star formation was considered in the simulations, which allows us to focus on the formation process of the cloud itself.
 At this point, the effects of non-CSS conditions are most pronounced.
-In our companion paper \citep{Burkhart2024}, we extend this analysis by examining multiple time snapshots from SILCC-Zoom, and explore the evolution of H$_2$ formation and dissociation rates and their relationship to the star formation rate.
+While this represents a simplified scenario compared to realistic star-forming clouds, it allows us to establish and validate our methodology in a controlled setting.
+The extension to more complex environments, including actively star-forming regions and the effects of supernova/stellar feedback, is explored in our companion paper \citep{Burkhart2024}.
+We note that our analysis is most applicable to clouds with column densities $N \lesssim 2 \times 10^{22}$ cm$^{-2}$, where cosmic-ray ionization and excitation remains subdominant (see \S \ref{sub: discuasion - CRs} and Appendix \ref{app: CRs}).

 For the analysis presented in this paper we map the zoom-in region over an extent of (125~pc)$^{3}$ to a uniformly resolved grid with a resolution of 0.244~pc, i.e.~512$^{3}$ cells.
 The general properties of the extracted volume are given in Table~\ref{tab:table sim properties}.
+We consider additional time snapshots and quantify the robustness of our analysis in Appendix \ref{app: snapshots stats}.